Last year saw an unprecedented number of cyber-attacks against organisations, with over a 200% increase in the number of attacks compared to 2016.

 While some attacks have targeted technical weaknesses within systems, increasing anti-virus and malware software is preventing this type of attack from being effective.
 Where technical attacks have been successful, there is usually an element of human error involved in allowing networks to become infected.
 As such, attacks now target human error as a way of bypassing security processes in a technique commonly known as phishing.

 What is phishing?

 Put simply, phishing is an attempt to trick a person into releasing sensitive information.
-Usually passwords, bank information and PIN numbers are the target.
+Usually, passwords, bank information and PIN numbers are the targets.
 However, other details such as mobile phone numbers or information about a company’s management, are also valued targets.